ideaconsult/apps-ambit/molbrowser/README.md

  -o,--output <output>   Output folder
 ````

-Running the application will generate *mol.json* and */images* folder with structure diagrams as .png output files.
+Running the application will generate *mol.json* and */images* folder with structure diagrams as .png files.
 The newly generated files have to be combined with the [static content](https://github.com/ideaconsult/examples-ambit/tree/master/molbrowser/src/main/resources/webapp)
 and copied to a server of choice.